svei00/blogExcelSolutionsV/notes.md

   - Generate the SSL Certificate: `sudo certbot --nginx -d example.com -d www.example.com`
   - Verify the SSL Setup on nginx: `sudo nginx -t`
   - If everything its ok reload the nginx server: `sudo systemctl reload nginx`
-  - Since certificades expires every 90 days setup the auto renewal: `sudo certbot renew --dry-run`
+  - Since certificades expires every 90 days setup the auto renewal test: `sudo certbot renew --dry-run`
+  - If the test is successful add a cron job: `sudo contrab -e` to open the editor.
+  - Then add the following line: `0 0,12 * * * certbot renew --quiet && systemctl reload nginx` the firs 0 means noon and the second midgnit that way it runs twuce and ensures that the certificate will work.
+  - If Open in Nano CTRL + 0, then enter to confirm and CTRL to exit.

 ## Biblography